Quol04/lesson01/README.md

 ### This is being used for teaching and Testing

-Use consistent naming conventions (camelCase for JS, kebab-case for CSS)
+1. Use consistent naming conventions (camelCase for JS, kebab-case for CSS)

-Maintain modular and reusable components
+2. Maintain modular and reusable components

-Prefer functional components and hooks (if using React)
+3. Prefer functional components and hooks (if using React)

-Write responsive, accessible UI
+4. Write a responsive, accessible UI

-Separate concerns: logic in hooks/services, UI in components
+5. Separate concerns: logic in hooks/services, UI in components

+---

 ## Technologies Used